randoum/autonumeric-rails/README.md

 See autoNumeric pages (links above) for all details on configuration and options

-## Dynamic fields (AJAX and friends)
+## AJAX

+autonumeric-rails looks for `ajaxComplete` events which are trigger by jQuery every time an Ajax request finishes.
+As a result, rails-ujs elements (i.e. `data-remote` elements) now automatically initialize autonumeric fields after the AJAX request is complete.

+## Javascript DOM manipulation

-When a new fields with autonumeric attributes are generated after the DOM is loaded, either created by JavaScript function or resulting of an AJAX call, you must manually refresh in order to initialize those new fields.
+When a Javascript function generate and add to the DOM new fields with autonumeric attributes, you must manually refresh in order to initialize those new fields.

 To do so you must trigger the `refresh_autonumeric` event on `document` after you modified the DOM: